Chichigami/pokedex/README.md

-# pokedex
+# Pokedex CLI REPL

-Pokedex CLI REPL using https://pokeapi.co/
+Using https://pokeapi.co/ for Pokemon info

 ## How to download and install